Tech Showdown: Ultrabook vs. Chromebook - Sears

-- Convertible to Tablet - Many Ultrabooks have touchscreens and can fold flat into tablet mode for the functionality of a tablet and laptop in one device.
+- Convertible to tablet - Many Ultrabooks have touch screens and can fold flat into tablets for the functionality of both in one device.

-- Large SSD Hard Drive - Ultrabooks have plenty of room on the hard drive and use an impact-resistant SSD to keep your files safe no matter where you take your computer.
+- Large SSD hard drive - Ultrabooks have plenty of room on the hard drive and use an impact-resistant SSD to keep your files safe no matter where you go.

-- Limits on Performance - Ultrabooks can handle many work tasks like editing documents and browsing the Web, but not all models can meet more rigorous software demands likethe newest games or video editing programs.
+- Limited performance - Ultrabooks can handle many work tasks like editing documents and browsing the web, but not all models can meet more rigorous software demands like complex games or editing video.

-- Higher Price - Ultrabooks are generally more expensive than budget-conscious Chromebooks.
+- More expensive - Ultrabooks are generally more expensive than budget-friendly Chromebooks.

-- Cloud Storage - Chromebooks include access to cloud storage, so all your files are saved online where they can be accessed on other computers or backed up when a hard drive crashes.
+- Cloud storage - Chromebooks include access to cloud storage, so your files are saved online where they can be accessed on other devices or backed up when a hard drive crashes.

-- Stable OS - The Chrome OS is based on Linux, so there is a lower chance of viruses and crashes.
+- Stable OS - The Chrome OS is based on Linux, so there is a lower risk of viruses and crashes.

-- Web Access Required - Many applications and services require an Internet connection to function correctly.
+- Web access required - Many applications and services require an internet connection to function properly.

-- Less Powerful - The overall technical specs of Chromebooks are generally lower than Ultrabooks.
+- Less powerful - The overall tech specs of Chromebooks are generally lower than Ultrabooks.